3 killed and 9 injured in collapse of private hangar under construction at Boise airport, officials say - Local News 8

 The construction was not an airport project, Rebecca Hupp, the airport director, said during the news conference.

-The Idaho State Police earlier warned the incident was causing traffic issues near the airport on I-84 and urged motorists to drive through the area carefully and “stay alert.”
+The Idaho State Police earlier warned the incident was causing traffic issues near the airport on Interstate 84 and urged motorists to drive through the area carefully and “stay alert.”

 This story has been updated with additional information.